 IT’S ACCESSIBLE – Provide Information Technology (IT)

-As a result, people with SCI of various levels will feel more engaged in the world and community around them, through the use of assistive technology and Information Technology (IT).
+ITS ACCESSIBLE provide education to people with physical and mental impairments who cannot access usual tertiary education.
+As a result, people with SCI of various levels are more engaged in the world and community around them, through the use of assistive technology and Information Technology (IT).

 People with SCI can be on bed rest for long periods by accessing technology, developing work skills, learning new skills can help with engaging them during the healing process.
 We will in some cases provide equipment if the person cannot access funding or afford it themselves.

-Spinal Support NZ runs regular Back on Track meetings at the Auckland Spinal Rehabilitation Unit, where new patients with SCI can occasionally learn about ITS ACCESSIBLE ’s free service.
+Spinal Support NZ runs regular Back on Track meetings at the Auckland Spinal Rehabilitation Unit, where new patients with SCI can occasionally learn about ITS ACCESSIBLE ’s free services.
 We also help the SCI community in their homes.
 People with other conditions such as Head Injury and Cerebral Palsy are offered support at Elevate Christian Disability Centre.
 We recently received a commendation for Adult education from Waitakere Ace Aotearoa.
-See our website www.itsaccessible.net.nz/educating-disabilities for more details.
+See our website Educating-disabilities for more details.

+We also provide other heavily subsidised and free support services for charities and non-profit communities in New Zealand.
 The Trust has supported Spinal Support NZ with our services since 2013, We charge for hosting the website all maintenance and development are free of charge.

 Vocational Rehabilitation – Kaleidoscope